Concepts: Entry Graph

 You can try creating some entries:

-5. Copy the hash of one of the entries from the Entry Contents panel, and paste it as the base parameter of the create_link function.
+function. - Copy the hash of one of the entries from the

-6. Select the other entry, and copy its hash to the target parameter of the create_link function.
+function. - Select the other entry, and copy its hash to the

 Thinking about data in your hApp